gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-how-to-enable-deployment-view-in-jira-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
         You must be a project admin to enable and disable features on a project.
-You must also have the **View Development Tools** permission to enable the Deployments feature.
+You must also have the <b>View Development Tools</b> permission to enable the Deployments feature.
     </div>
     </div>
 </div>